Lolland

 Lolland ([ˈlʌˌlænˀ]; formerly spelled Laaland, literally "low land") is the fourth largest island of Denmark, with an area of 1243 km2.
-Located in the Kattegat, it is part of Region Sjælland (Region Zealand).
+Located in the Kattegat, Belts and Sund area, it is part of Region Sjælland (Region Zealand).
 As of 1 January 2022, it has 57,618 inhabitants.
+Lolland is closely connected to the island of Falster to its east.
+The locality of Sundby forms a cross-island urban area with Nykøbing Falster, the largest conurbation partially on Lolland.
+The most populated settlement on Lolland proper is Nakskov.

 Overview

 Lolland is also known as the "pancake island" because of its flatness: the highest point of the entire island is 25 m above sea level, just outside the village of Horslunde.
 The island has been an important communication highway, among others for Nazi Germany during World War II.
 Historically, sugar beet has been grown in Lolland.
 Sugar is still a major industry, visible from the large number of sugar beet fields.

 The largest town of Lolland is Nakskov, with 12,600 residents.
-Other main towns are Maribo (6,000 residents), which hosts the seat of the Diocese of Lolland and Falster, Sakskøbing (3,500 residents) and Rødby (2,500 residents).
+Other main towns are Maribo (6,000 residents), which hosts the seat of the Diocese of Lolland-Falster, Sakskøbing (3,500 residents) and Rødby (2,500 residents).

 Since January 1, 2007, Lolland has been administered by two municipalities, Lolland covering the western two thirds, and Guldborgsund uniting the eastern third with the neighbouring island Falster.

 Lolland has motor and railway links both to the island of Falster to the east and to Germany (the German island Fehmarn, linked to the mainland) via ferry.
 European route E47 links Copenhagen to Hamburg (Germany) via Lolland.

 Transport

 Route E47 from Copenhagen crosses the Guldborgsund strait between Lolland and Falster via a modern tunnel, but the motorway currently terminates at Rødbyhavn where a ferry carries vehicles to Fehmarn.
 Trains formerly used this ferry as well as part of the Vogelfluglinie.
 During construction of the Fehmarn Belt Fixed Link however, they currently take the longer way to the mainland via the Great Belt Bridge, then Funen and Jutland.

-The governments of Denmark and Germany plan to connect Lolland with Fehmarn by a future immersed tunnel, the Fehmarn Belt Fixed Link.
+An immersed tunnel linking Lolland with Fehmarn, the Fehmarn Belt Fixed Link, was approved for construction in 2020, and is currently expected to by completed in 2029.

 Two older bridges also span the strait between Lolland and Falster, the Frederick IX Bridge and Guldborgsund Bridge at the northern end of the strait.
 Frederick IX bridge is the railway bridge to Falster.